 In 1945, Christian Aid was born out of the need to respond to the effects of violence and conflict of this time.
 In the following 70 years we have worked in many conflict-affected countries and settings, often working directly on issues of violence and peace.
-While we are not a specialist peace building organisation, tackling violence and building peace became a strategic priority for us in 2012.
+While we are not a specialist peace building organisation, tackling violence and building peace is a strategic priority.

 We are seeking: